dhoer/choco-selenium/ReadMe.md

 ## Usage

 Windows service is available, but it is only recommended for the hub role.
-The non-Windows service requires a logon.
-This is to allow selenium access to the GUI to drive the browser.
+The non-Windows service requires a logon to allow selenium access to the GUI to drive the browser.
 See [AutoLogon](https://github.com/dhoer/choco-selenium#autologon) section for information on how to configure Windows to logon automatically.